raphaelmansuy/code2prompt/README.md

 ## Integration with LLM CLI

-Code2Prompt can be integrated with Simon Willison's [llm](https://github.com/simonw/llm) CLI tool for enhanced code analysis or [Quantalogic](https://www.quantalogic.app) [qllm](https://github.com/quantalogic/qllm)
+Code2Prompt can be integrated with Simon Willison's [llm](https://github.com/simonw/llm) CLI tool for enhanced code analysis or [qllm](https://github.com/quantalogic/qllm), or for the Rust lovers [hiramu-cli](https://github.com/raphaelmansuy/hiramu-cli).

 ### Installation